May 16, 2021 By College Ave Student Loans

 How to Find (and Get) a Summer Job

-Don’t be intimidated when you’re looking for a temporary position just for the summer.
+Don’t be intimidated when you’re looking for a summer job..
+There are a few best practices that can help you get a summer job: start looking early, utilize your network and connections, and apply frequently.
 Explore your resources and keep an open mind.
 It can be a great chance to try something new and earn extra cash.

-Here are a few tips to help you find a summer job:
+Here are a few tips for how to find, and get, a summer job:

 1. Think about the type of summer job you want.

-2. Begin your search as soon as possible.
+2. Begin to look for a summer job as soon as possible.

 While it’s possible to find a summer job at the last minute, it may not be as easy.
 Summer positions may be filled weeks—even months—in advance.
 As a result, it’s never too soon to begin looking (and applying) for summer jobs as soon as you’ve decided you want one.
 Depending on the type of jobs you’re considering, you may need to make sure your resume is up-to-date and be ready to create customized cover letters for each one.
 If you’ve never created a resume or cover letter before, your college’s career services department can usually help you out.